Odeon Cinema, Harrogate: History and description

-On its opening on 28 September 1936, the cinema seated 1,049 in the stalls and 598 in the circle; the first film shown was Where's Sally?.
+On its opening on 28 September 1936, the cinema seated 1,049 in the stalls and 598 in the circle; the first film shown was Where's Sally?
 It was converted in 1972 to house three screens, with 532 seats in the front stalls and former circle for one screen, and 108 seats each for two screens in the former rear stalls.
 It was further converted in 1989 to four screens, and later to five screens.

 A heritage plaque was placed on the building in 2009 by the Harrogate Civic Society.

+1996 Centenary of Cinema 2nd class stamp from set of five'.
+Cinema design after J. C. Clavering architect.